yoonminsohappy/yoonminsohappy/README.md

 ### Hi there!
 I'm Yoonmin 👋👋👋

-I'm a software engineer from Republic of Korea, currently working as frontend developer at CrazyAlpaca Inc.
+I'm a software engineer from Republic of Korea, currently working as frontend developer at Crazy Alpaca Inc.
 <br/>
 Love to create and share!
 I am always down to collaborate with cool ideas.